 TRS cables also offer a balanced audio option.
 They come in a ¼ and ⅛ inch jack format.
 You’ll likely be familiar with this connection type as well since it’s used heavily for headphone and microphone connections.

 While the Yamaha HS5 monitors are great there are other options available depending on your studio needs.
-You can also check out our guide to the top studio monitors.

 - Build quality is not amazing.